 2. Avoid direct ads that feel spammy or forced

 Another common mistake that companies make is to create stories around advertising.
 This is risky because direct ads tend to perform poorly on stories.
 Try to keep your stories feeling genuine and personal rather than catchy and spammy.
 It’s not a bad idea to share your products on a Story, but we recommend candid or spur-of-the-moment posts to really connect with the consumer.

 It sounds like common sense, but many profiles make the mistake of writing too many words across their stories.
 If your eyes are looking at the words, that means you aren’t paying attention to what is going on in the post- and vice versa.
 Additionally, Stories are short- only 30 seconds long- which means that wordy posts will get ignored and your information will be lost in the shuffle.
 Proofreading is also a good idea because auto-correct fails can happen to anyone!

 4. “Behind the Scenes” or “A day in the life” are a great way to bring people into the workplace

-If you are a brand that creates tangible things or want to share the workplace with your followers (such as a coffee shop or a clothing store) a great way to do that is to take stories of special events or fun days in the storefront.
-Giving off the impression that it’s a fun place to be means that people are much more likely to visit.
+If you are a brand that creates tangible things or wants to share the workplace with your followers (such as a coffee shop or a clothing store) a great way to do that is to take stories of special events or fun days in the storefront.
+Giving off the impression that it’s a fun place to mean that people are much more likely to visit.